-Further, such kind of policies also let users know about the consequences that they’d have to follow in case they’re abusing your website and its content in any way, including spamming, posting defamatory comments, erupting fights, and more.
+Further, such policies also let users know about the consequences they’d have to follow in case they’re abusing your website and its content in any way, including spamming, posting defamatory comments, erupting fights, and more.

 - It Saves You from Future Fights:

 Irrespective of what you’re selling on your website, whether it’s information or a specific product, you wouldn’t want to be held liable in case something goes wrong, right?
 Thus, having adequate pages on the website, you can easily deny being responsible for the repercussions.
 In this way, you can easily get away from legal calls.